A honeymoon in Tuscany: can you picture anything more romantic?

 Hotel Athena — Located inside Siena’s walls, you’ll have trouble pulling yourselves away from Hotel Athena’s stunning terrace and restaurant to explore Siena!

 Not much of a city person?
-Grab a rental car (more on that below) and take to the countryside: there are countless beautiful, tiny cities and towns in Tuscany surrounded by rolling hills and beautiful vineyards–if your idea of the perfect Tuscany honeymoon is to find some seclusion, find an epic hotel and cozy up with your beloved in a setting fit for a movie.
+Grab a rental car (more on that below) and take to the countryside: there are countless beautiful, tiny cities and towns–not to mention beautiful hikes and Tuscan spas–surrounded by rolling hills and beautiful vineyards–if your idea of the perfect Tuscany honeymoon is to find some seclusion, find an epic hotel and cozy up with your beloved in a setting fit for a movie.

 Countryside Honeymoon Hotels to Consider